 open source download

-One of the ways Black Fox Philanthropy serves the social sector is to be an open-source on much of the content we’ve developed.
+One of the ways Black Fox Global serves the social sector is to be an open-source on much of the content we’ve developed.
 We recognize that less-resourced NGOs can’t afford to engage our fundraising services.
 We regularly release this content via our blog, and today is one of those days.

 This blog focuses upon The Hero’s Journey as a narrative arc in compelling storytelling and kicks off a series that highlights sector leaders who have embarked upon their own Hero’s Journey toward social change.
 Watch this space for the first in the installment, which will feature Heather Hiebsch of TeachUNITED.
 If you are interested in being profiled in this series, please reach out to Julie Cullings at julie@blackfox.global.